TitasKu/help/docs/experiment-with-the-sample-app.md

 ### INVITE COLLEAGUES TO WORK WITH

-When you create your own token and add it to the sample app, you will be capturing data in real time.
+When you create your token and add it to the sample app, you will be capturing data in real-time.
 You’re now ready to create Events and Segments in the UI.
-To these effectively, it can be useful to work with others.
+To work effectively, collaborate with other members of your team.

 Invite them to join you in the Organization!
-You can invite others from within Intempt Platform, using the Invite functionality.
+You can invite others from within the Intempt Platform, using the Invite functionality.

 $INVITE_USER_SCREENSHOT